 The rise of sustainable tourism

-In the early 1990s, the sustainable tourism movement began to take off, in part due to the establishment of the International Ecotourism Society (TIES) in 1990, and the 1992 United Nations Rio Earth Summit.
+In the early 1990s, the sustainable tourism movement began to take off, in part due to the establishment of the International Ecotourism Society (TIES) in 1990 and the 1992 United Nations Rio Earth Summit.
 Cultural tourism also rose in popularity.

 2000's - Vision and Expansion

-Once again, Les Roches changed its name.
-It became ‘Les Roches International School of Hotel Management’ to better reflect its global student body and educational approach.
+At that point, it became ‘Les Roches International School of Hotel Management’ to better reflect its global student body and educational approach.

 2010's - The Sky's the Limit